Since Joyce Carol Oates’ first novel With Shuddering Fall came out in 1964, she has averaged two books a year.

 “Most serious work has a tragic turn,” she says.
 “You can’t have serious literature without confronting evil, and also how people deal with it.
 I write about the consequences of violence, especially against women and children, and the focus is on dealing with the trauma.”

 Anyone searching for the roots of her moody, intense, often morbid work in an unhappy childhood will be disappointed.
-Born in 1938, she grew up in the rural working-class town of Millersport, N.Y., a region where many of her books and stories are set.
+Born in 1938, she grew up in the rural working-class town of Millersport, New York, a region where many of her books and stories are set.

 “The family life was quite happy, though we never had much money,” Oates says.
 “In my own personal life, I was lucky.
 By the time I went to college, the consciousness in America was changing.
 In prior decades I could never have taught at Princeton.”